-Sweet and spicy Korean-inspired chicken thighs made with Sriracha, honey, fresh lime juice, and spices.
+Sweet and spicy Asian-inspired honey garlic chicken thighs made with honey, garlic, sriracha, fresh lime juice, and sesame oil.

 - 1/4 cup corn starch